Digital Nomad Life Lessons from my Travel Destinations

 The magic of a good accommodation

 Asuncion was a first location were I found a magical hostel.
 Sorry for overusing the word magic by the way, but magic is what I seek.
 As time passes, I understand that happiness for me is correlated to 3 components.
 A great travel destination with many social and business opportunities and nature.
 A great office, where I spend most of my days.
 And a great home.
 It is not easy to find a magical home, but for me it means the following.
 After the obvious basic infrastructure such as the ability to get a good night sleep and safety, what really makes the difference at home is one word, Community.
 A place where you can make friends, or have interactions that make you feel at home.
 It usually starts with an owner that doesn’t take interest in making money, but honestly cares about interactions and getting to know their guests.
 In Asuncion, I found this place, in the form of an hostel that is now unfortunately closed.
-Amazing host, and a tribe of travelers that formed there.
+Amazing host, and a tribe of travelers that formed there, with some of whom I am still in touch to this day.
 A home, a real home, and a family.
 Those places are so hard to find, but I keep searching.

 Barcelona, Spain (June 2012- August 2012)